IbexGaming/cs2-openhud/README.md

 - Option 1: GT America (bring your own)
 - Option 2: Poppins (bring your own)
 - Option 3: Monserrat (included)

+## Usage
+Extract the newest release zip and place the contents into the HUD Directory of OpenHud.
+Standard - *C:\Users\{username}\OpenHud-Huds*

+If you can't find the folder, go to OpenHud Settings and click "Open Directory".